abhayg201/Task-Manager/README.md

-#Task Tracker App
+# React Crash Course 2021 (Task Tracker App)

-It includes the react ui as well as JSON-server for our mock backend.
+This is the project from the [YouTube crash course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).
+It includes the react ui as well as JSON-server for our mock backend

 ## Usage